-The 1898 "Sunday School" Annex was built over part of the cemetery's South Section.
+The 1898 "Sunday School" Annex was built over part of the Burial Place's South Section.
 It was necessary to move six graves to make room for the foundation pillars of the addition: Jan Van Bunschoten and Abagail, John, Mary, Anne and Abraham Tyson.
 They were reburied in the "New" section.

 Several families chose to move remains rather than have the graves rendered inaccessible.
 The Rev. Vander Naald refers in his history of 1955 to the "field day" had by local newspapers when graves were disturbed:

 83 families have Staten Island streets named after them.